Click here for: German

 - Space Burger (here you find many vegan options)

-A variety of Asian restaurants with vegan options:
+A selection of Asian restaurants with vegan options:

 - Suzie Q (Vietnamese)